authand/pomidor-manager/README.md

 # Pomidor Manager

 ## Project Description
-The **Password Manager Program** is a tool with a graphical interface for generating, storing, and managing passwords.
+The **Password Manager Program** is a tool with a graphical interface for generating, storing, and managing passwords built for a school project.

 **(Not 100% secure, do not use for sensitive data, for educational purposes only).**